zephyros-dev/media-server/docs/README.md

   - Image hostings (like Google Photos, etc.)
     - Immich
       - I use this one since it has client for both iOS and Android, with multi-user support.
 There's probably some other options, but I personally find this one to be good enough.

+### Setup code

+- You can setup your server manually, and many do.
+But if you intend to maintain the system for years to come and not just for a few months, you need to use code to setup your server.
+If you want to read more on this, checkout [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code)
+- Personally I use [Ansible](https://www.ansible.com/) for this purpose.
+It has issues, but it's the most popular one so you can find plenty of resources online.
+- Once you uses code to setup your server, you will want to setup a CD pipeline to deploy your code to the server.
+I use Github action for this.
+- You will also need some way to manage secrets (think Token, API keys, etc...).
+I recommend using [sops](https://github.com/getsops/sops)

+# Setup process

+## Service setup

+- Most service that I listed above has their own guide for setup.
+I recommend using docker/podman options for them
+- Once you managed to reach your services from your LAN, you can move to the next stage

+## Expose to the internet

+- Once you have setup the services, you will want to expose them to the internet.
+This is done by port forwarding in your router.
+You can checkout a concept explanation [here](https://www.youtube.com/watch?v=2G1ueMDgwxw)
+  - Regarding the port forwarding, you will want to setup a static IP assignment from the router doing DHCP to your server.
+You can find more info on how to do this in your router's manual.
+  - You may have more than 1 NAT in your home (like an internet router -> another wifi router -> your server).
+In this case you can setup the internet router to forward every traffic to the wifi router instead using a feature called DMZ.
+Then you can setup the wifi router to port forward to your server.
+Or you can setup port forward twice for both router.
+The first one is easier but the second one is more secure.
+This setup also requires you to setup the static IP DHCP assignment on both router: the internet router to the wifi router, and the wifi router to the server.
+  - Once done you can check if the port is open using port checker tools like [this](https://www.yougetsignal.com/tools/open-ports/)
+  - My recommendation is that you only expose port 80, 443 of your server to the internet since it is used for HTTP services.
+You can use a reverse proxy to expose multiple services using the same port
+- Once you setup the port forward, you will want to setup a domain to point to your public IP address.
+This is done by either buying a domain or using a free subdomain service.
+I personally use [Dynv6](https://dynv6.com/)
+- A typical home network will not have static IP address.
+This means that your public IP address will change over time.
+So you will need a ddns client.
+Given that most router has barebone settings for this, I recommend setting it up on your server instead.
+I use [Caddy ddns client](https://github.com/mholt/caddy-dynamicdns) since I use Caddy as my reverse proxy.
+- Regarding the reverse proxy, you will want to use one to expose your services to the internet.
+Nginx is probably your first result on google, but I recommend using Caddy for this purpose.
+It's easy to use and has automatic SSL certificate generation.
+You can find more info on how to setup Caddy as a reverse proxy [here](https://caddyserver.com/docs/quick-starts/reverse-proxy)